Why we collect data on you

 Children and Young People's Personal Information

-Surrey Psychology understands the importance of taking extra care to protect the privacy and safety of children and young people.
+Surrey Therapy Practice understands the importance of taking extra care to protect the privacy and safety of children and young people.

 The information we may collect about children and young people includes things like:

 Basic Information: Name, Address, Date of Birth, School